junxit/us-congress-bills-114/metadata.md

 - 2015-03-04 — Introduced in Senate
 - 2015-03-04 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S1307)
+- 2015-03-26 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2015-03-26 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2015-03-26 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2015-03-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 33.